DAF201/2022_fall_school_garbage/CS_2305_note.md

 often the domain is denoted by U

 <b>the truth value of a propositional function is depenced on the truth value of the predicate variable</b>

+Propositional funcrions become propositions when their variables are each replaced by a value from the domain

+the statement P(x) is said to be the value of the propositonal function P at x

+For example, let P(x) denote "x>0", and the domain be the integers.
+Then

+P(-3) is false

+P(0) is false

+P(3) is true